Distributed Wasserstein Barycenters via Displacement Interpolation: Introduction

-Moreover, the Wasserstein barycenter has been interpreted as a denoised version of an original signal whose sensor measurements are each of the noisy probability distributions that are being interpolated; thus, the barycenter has found multiple applications as an \emph{information fusion} algorithm~\cite{SG-JML-EM:13,ANB:14,NB-GP-MC:16,SC-EC-JS:18}.
-In a related setting, randomized barycenters could also be of practical interest.
-For example, consider we want to estimate the interpolation resulting from the measurements of various sensors of unknown accuracy or noise level.
-Then, a randomized barycenter will randomly weight each sensor and may provide different estimates of the true measurement.
+Moreover, the Wasserstein barycenter has been interpreted as a denoised version of an original signal whose sensor measurements are each of the noisy probability distributions that are being interpolated; thus, it has found applications as an \emph{information fusion} algorithm~\cite{SG-JML-EM:13,ANB:14,NB-GP-MC:16,SC-EC-JS:18}.
+In this setting, a randomized Wasserstein barycenter, i.e., one which randomly weight each sensor, could be used to provide different estimates of the true signal when interpolating measurements of sensors of unknown accuracy or noise level.

-Finally, we mention that the problem studied in this paper contributes to the fields of randomized consensus algorithms (e.g.,~\cite[Chapter~13]{FB:20}) and of consensus in spaces other than the classic Euclidean space.
-Moreover, our study of stochastic asynchronous pairwise interactions also contributes to the field of opinion dynamics, since this type of interactions is also used in classic opinion models, e.g., see~\cite{GD-DN-FA-GW:00,DA-AO:11}.
-Indeed, in our paper, we argue that the displacement interpolation is a more suitable modeling approach for the non-Bayesian updating for the beliefs of individuals in a social network, compared to the classic averaging approaches in the literature.
+Finally, we mention that the problem studied in this paper directly contributes to the literature on consensus, a research area which has attracted great interest from the systems and controls community.
+Specifically, we contribute to the fields of randomized consensus algorithms -- e.g., see~\cite[Chapter~13]{FB:22} and references therein -- and of consensus in spaces other than the Euclidean space -- e.g., see~\cite{RS:11b,IM-JSB:15,ANB-AD:21}.
+Moreover, our work contributes to the field of opinion dynamics, where classic opinion models also use stochastic asynchronous pairwise interactions~\cite{GD-DN-FA-GW:00,DA-AO:11}.
+Indeed, in our paper, we argue that displacement interpolation is a more suitable modeling approach for the non-Bayesian updating of individual's beliefs in a social network, than classic averaging approaches in the literature.